visulima/visulima/packages/jsdoc-open-api/docs/short/describing-responses.md

  */
 ```

-Note that an API specification does not necessarily need to cover all possible HTTP response codes, since they may not be known in advance.
+ An API specification does not necessarily need to cover all possible HTTP response codes, since they may not be known in advance.
-However, it is expected to cover successful responses and any known errors.
+However, it’s expected to cover successful responses and any known errors.
 By "known errors" we mean, for example, a 404 Not Found response for an operation that returns a resource by ID,
 or a 400 Bad Request response in case of invalid operation parameters.

 ### Response body
 A response body can define:
-- an `object` or an `array` — typically used with JSON and XML APIs
+- An `object` or an `array` — typically used with JSON and XML APIs
-- a primitive data type such as a `number` or `string` – used for plain text responses
+- A primitive data type such as a `number` or `string` – used for plain text responses
-- a file – (see below)
+- A file – (see below)

 Objects can be defined in `components`: